NVIDIA Nsight Visual Studio Edition

 - Use the familiar Visual Studio Locals, Watches, Memory and Breakpoints windows

 - Inspect the CUDA kernel state using customs views for GPU registers, warps, lanes, and threads for navigating massively parallel threads states and contexts

-- OpenGL, Vulkan and Direct3D frame debugger with render state and draw call inspection.
+- Direct 3D, OpenGL, and Vulkan frame debugger with render state and draw call inspection.
 For API version support information, see the Nsight Visual Studio product requirements page

-- Debug HLSL and GLSL shaders directly on the GPU hardware.
+Debug HLSL and GLSL shaders directly on the GPU hardware.
 Drastically increasing debugging speed and accuracy over emulated (SW) debugging.
 For API version support information, see the Nsight Visual Studio product requirements page

 - Use the familiar Visual Studio Locals, Watches, Memory and Breakpoints windows with GLSL and HLSL shaders, including DirectCompute code

-- The Debugger supports all HLSL and GLSL shader types: Vertex, Pixel, Geometry, and Tessellation
+- The Debugger supports all HLSL and non-compute GLSL shader types: Vertex, Pixel, Geometry, and Tessellation

 - Trace OS, multi-core CPU, Graphics and Compute APIs, Driver and GPU activities on a single timeline